systemjs/systemjs/docs/module-formats.md

 In the above scenario, a globally scoped `angular` will be set to the module value for the Angular ES6 module only for the duration of execution of the global plugin.

+> **The globals meta-configuration option is only available for the `global` and `cjs` module formats.** This is because these are the only module formats that are not CSP-compatible, as there is no CSP-compliant way to implement this configuration.

 #### Exports

 When automatic detection of exports is not enough, a custom exports meta value can be set.